c-okelly/Software_eng_Dublin_bikes/README.md

 ![Alt text](/ReadmeImages/WebsiteMockup.png?raw=true "Website Mockup")

 The 'City Biking Station Interface' program is designed with robustness and modularity in mind.
-As such, while currently in use with the JCDeaux API for the Dublin Bikes programme, it can be adapted to work with other city bike schemes which are managed using the JCDeaux.
+As such, while currently in use with the JCDeaux API for the Dublin Bikes scheme, it can be adapted to work with other city bike schemes which use the JCDeaux API.
 It also currently provides data collected during a defined period.
 With moderate adjustments and hardware support, the 'City Biking Station Interface' can be adapted to run in a live state with data constantly being collected and the hourly averages for stations being recalculated.
-This would have applications such as users wanting to see how the Bike scheme is impacted by factors such as seasons, bank holidays or price hikes.
+This would have applications such as users wanting to see how bike usage is impacted by factors such as seasons, bank holidays or price hikes.

 * For a full description of the module, visit the project page: https://github.com/c-okelly/Software_eng_Dublin_bikes.git